CIS580/frogger-Gunnarr07/README.md

 ## Credits
 The frog art was provided by [tgfcoder](http://opengameart.org/users/tgfcoder) of [Open Game Art](http://opengameart.org) as a public domain work.

+The car2, car6, truck_down, truck_up was provided by [](http://opengameart.org/users/telefrag-entertainment) of [Open Game Art](http://opengameart.org) as a public domain work.

 Mini and Sports Car art was provided by  [bahi](http://opengameart.org/users/bahi) of [Open Game Art](http://opengameart.org) under a CC-BY license.

 Sedan and Pickup art was provided by  [bahi](http://opengameart.org/users/bahi) of [Open Game Art](http://opengameart.org) under a CC-BY license.